Answer: Yes, any student transferring 29 or fewer credit hours must complete both steps of the New Student Orientation process outlined here.

 Answer: Your Advising & Registration Day begins with check-in in the Walb Student Union outside of the Bookstore.
 Enter from the Crescent entrance, follow the signs, and park in parking garage 2. - campus map.

 Answer: Yes, your parents, guardians, or guest (maximum of 2) can attend your Advising & Registration Day.

-Answer: Students will be required to complete both the Math Placement test (on campus) and the English Guided Self placement (online) prior to attending New Student Orientation.
+Answer: Students will be required to complete both the Math Placement test (on campus) and the English Guided Self-Placement (online) prior to attending Advising & Registration Day.

-Students who have completed college level Math or English at a regionally accredited college (eg: North Central), a dual credit course, or a school based program with a grade of C- or above do not need to complete placement tests in these areas.
+1. Students who have completed college level math or English at a regionally accredited college (e.g. North Central), a dual credit course, or a school-based program with a grade of C- or above do not need to complete placement tests in these areas.